enermaps/enermaps/README.md

-enermaps2 is a rewrite of the hotmaps poc based on the previous experience.
+enermaps is a rewrite of the hotmaps poc based on the previous experience.

 # Development
 First you need to have docker installed on your machine.